kylematsuda/pomelo/crates/pomelo-parse/README.md

     - [x] Remove nesting on EXP, TY, PAT, DEC etc.?
     -     - [x] Can hold the inner variants in an enum when going to AST
     - [ ] Look for other places where we can do this...
+- [ ] Fix infix operators vs function applications
+    - [ ] Single pass?
+Simultaneously:
+        - [ ] Keep track of which infix operators are in scope
+        - [ ] Rearrange the syntax tree
+    - [ ] Question: do this on the AST instead of CST?
+It's probably easier...
 - [ ] AST
+    - [x] Stub out types
+    - [x] Define getters for subparts